jonvallet/cv/README.md

 * JEE5, Hibernate, Web Services, GWT
 * Oracle 10g database.

 In this project I was responsible of the entire server designing/implementation infrastructure for saving/retrieving the client data.
-I also had to travel to Lebanon for a week for onsite installation support and training on the UNIFIL Indonesian Military Police quarters.
+I also had to travel to Lebanon for a week for on site installation support and training on the UNIFIL Indonesian Military Police quarters.

 #### Avalon Biometrics S.L.